cardano-foundation/CIPs/cip-drep-metadata/README.md

 When observing from the chain level, tooling can only see the content and history of DRep registration and update certificates and any associated anchors.
 These on-chain components do not give any context to the motivation of a DRep, even though this information would likely be the desired context for people who might delegate their voting power.
 By providing rich contextual metadata we enable people choosing a DRep to delegate their voting power to make well informed decisions.

 #### DReps
 DReps will be able to use tools that create metadata in a standard format.
-This in turn will allow their metadata to be read by apps that will render their words on screen for potential delegating Ada Holders to enjoy, this may lead to greater levelso of delegation.
+This in turn will allow their metadata to be read by apps that will render their words on screen for potential delegating Ada Holders to enjoy, this may lead to greater levels of delegation.

 #### All participants
 By standardising off-chain metadata formats for any tooling which creates and/or renders metadata referenced in DRep registration and update transactions we facilitate interoperability.
 This in turn promotes a rich user experience between tooling.
 This is good for all governance participants.